Schoonology/diplomat/README.md

 brew install go
 ```

 In order to develop on this repository, you'll also need to install Docker.
+By default, we use a Docker image version of [`httpbin`](https://httpbin.org/) to make requests for the `bats` tests.
+If you prefer not to use Docker, change the value of `TEST_HOST` in `test/helpers/helpers.bash` to point to `https://httpbin.org`.

 ### Watch Code and Run Tests